cryMises/ChatCPT/README.md

 🙏 Credits

-- Ollama for local LLM hosting
+- Ollama for local and cloud LLM hosting
-- Deepseek for Deepseek-v3.1
+- Moonshot AI for releasing Kimi K2 Thinking as an open source model
 - Ngrok for free tunneling service

 ---